lukas2005/MDC-Modding-Wiki/pages/1_14/getting_started/new_project.md

 (In Intellij you can do this using the `Gradle` tab)

-!!
-NOTE !!
+> You might need to manually set the module to `MODNAME.main` in your

-You might need to manually set the module to `MODNAME.main` in your launch configurations
+> launch configurations

 * For Eclipse you have to run `gradlew genEclipseRuns`